 Thanks to the notional wealth produced by the housing bubble, Spain attracted over 5 million immigrants, bringing the proportion of immigrants up to 12.2% in 2010, one of the highest in Europe.
-However, now the tables have turned due to the current economic crisis, and currently Spain is losing inhabitants, not only some of these immigrants but also many competent young Spaniards, who are being forced to emigrate.
+However, now the tables have turned "MOST NORTHERN EUROPEAN due to the current economic RETIREES HAVE SETTLED crisis, and currently Spain is ALONG THE MEDITERRANEAN losing inhabitants, not only some of these immigrants but COAST, IN SEARCH also many competent young OF A SUNNY DRY CLIMATE

-We have to distinguish between two main types of
+Spaniards, who are being forced

-immigrants moving to Spain.
+We have to distinguish between two main types of immigrants moving to Spain.
 On the one hand, there are those coming from regions with a GDP per capita lower than Spain (mainly Eastern Europe, South America and North Africa), who form the majority (80%).
-On the other, a minority of immigrants (20%) originate from countries with a higher GDP per capita than Spain's (mainly the immigrants (where "retired" refers to over 55-year-olds, including early retirees), 95 % have settled along the Mediterranean coast, in search of not just a sunny dry climate, but also a new lifestyle (Rodríguez, 2004).
+On the other, a minority of immigrants (20%) originate from countries with a higher GDP per capita than Spain's (mainly the immigrants (where "retired" refers to over 55-year-olds, including early retirees), 95% have settled along the Mediterranean coast, in search of not just a sunny dry climate, but also a new lifestyle (Rodríguez, 2004).